 To contribute to these objectives, the United Nations Office for Outer Space Affairs and the Government of Germany, through the German Federal Ministry for Economic Affairs and Energy (BMWi) and the German Aerospace Center (DLR) will conduct the United Nations/Germany International Conference on “International cooperation towards low-emission and resilient societies”.
 This conference, to be conducted in Bonn, Germany, from 22 to 24 November 2017, will bring together experts from the space and the development community as well as decision makers, researchers and practitioners to discuss and work out recommendations considering this thematic priority as a way to provide input to the UNISPACE+50 process.

 The International Conference will be used to discuss ways to incorporate satellite technologies to achieve a better system understanding of disaster risk and the manifestations and effects of climate change.
 The International Conference will also address ways to strengthen international cooperation, outreach and capacity building efforts to support developing countries.
-The International Conference will also offer an opportunity to celebrate the 10 years of existence and achievements of the UN-SPIDER Bonn office.
+The International Conference will also offer an opportunity to mark the 10 years of existence and achievements of the UN-SPIDER Bonn office.

 Objectives and Expected Outcomes